Whitehouse112/Paintings-Detection/README.md

 ### Painting rectification
 Starting from contours found in previous point and considering one contour at a time:
 1. Convex hull
+2. ApproxPolyDP
-2. Hough Lines
+3. Hough Lines
-3. Find lines intersections
+4. Find lines intersections
-4. K-means
+5. K-means
-5. Warp perspective
+6. Warp perspective